north carolina

 Want to explore more of the area?
 Here is my guide to a weekend along the Blue Ridge Parkway!
 It includes nearby Banner Elk and other great stops!

-Raleigh, Durham and Chapel Hill Beer and Travel Guide
+Raleigh, Durham and Chapel Hill, NC

 Raleigh, Durham, and Chapel Hill make up the Research Triangle in Eastern North Carolina, but don't fret, it's more than nerds doing computer science!
 There is a fantastic beer scene here as well